-Q: I just moved to a new area and want to plug into my community.
+Q: I just moved to a new area and want to increase my community involvement.
 How do I go about doing this?

 A: Moving to a new area comes with a laundry list of things to do.
 All the logistics, work arrangements and details can feel overwhelming.
-But once you settle in, finding community should be a priority.
+But once you settle in, deciding how to get involved in your community should be a priority.

 I can testify to this truth: Wherever you are, your community will shape you.
 I travel often and stay in some places for a few weeks or even months.
 So, when you are in a new place, where do you begin?
 I follow three simple and effective strategies for boosting my community involvement.

 But first: I want to be sure you know that you don’t have to be an extrovert to venture into social situations.
 Keep your efforts aligned with your passions, and do it in a way that fits your personality.
 Do what suits you.
 All three of these tips are highly adaptable and will work no matter how you’re wired.